 Owner Frequently Asked Questions

 The better condition a home is in, the better quality tenant it will attract.
-The following are recommended steps to prepare your property:

 Your property will be advertised on our website, and the listing is syndicated to many other national and local websites.
 It will also be posted on Craigslist regularly.
 The ads include specific information about the property, including a list of amenities, size and monthly rent.
 We are in frequent contact with many of the leading brokerages and real estate agents throughout the area.
 Your property will enjoy broad exposure to the market.